pHapCompass: Probabilistic Assembly and Uncertainty Quantification of Polyploid Haplotype Phase: Introduction

 Polyploid genomes add complexity to the haplotype assembly task in two significant ways.
-First, \ul{haplotypes of heterozygous single nucleotide polymorphisms (SNPs) are no longer complementary} (Fig.~\ref{fig:input}).
+First, haplotypes of heterozygous single nucleotide polymorphisms (SNPs) are no longer complementary (Fig.~\ref{fig:input}).
 In diploid genomes with a known genotype, the resolution of one haplotype inherently produces the resolution of the complementary haplotype, such that the combination of the haplotypes is consistent with the genotype.
 In $K$-ploidy genomes, $(K-1)$ haplotypes must be resolved before leveraging genotype consistency to infer the final haplotype.
-Second, \ul{haplotype segments are not unique}.
+Second, haplotype segments are not unique.
 Polyploid genomes can contain long segments (even chromosome length) of genetic material that is duplicated from the same (autopolyploidy) or similar (allopolyploidy) species.
 As a result, a single sequence read cannot be deterministically mapped to its chromosome of origin (e.g., the read in positions 0 and 1 in Fig.~\ref{fig:input}) and runs of homozygosity on any subset of haplotypes can result in a haplotype assembly fragmented into phased haplotype blocks (Fig.~\ref{fig:input}).
 In other words, uncertainty exists at multiple levels: both in terms of haplotype phase but also haplotype mapping uncertainty in the presence of identical haplotype segments.
-Statistical models provide a principled methodology for capturing polyploid phase uncertainty, but the exponential search space of polyploid haplotype phasings makes their formalization difficult.
+Statistical models provide a principled framework for quantifying polyploid phase uncertainty, but their formulation is challenging due to the exponentially large, discrete space of possible haplotype configurations.
 HapTree and Poly-Harsh are the only two existing statistical polyploid haplotype assemblers, but neither quantify haplotype phase uncertainty and considered only short-read sequencing~\cite{berger2014haptree,he2018efficient}.